nakaixo/nakai/README.md

 ## Development

-While Nakai itself is pure Gleam, the benchmarks require having [Elixir] installed, and some of its dependencies require [Rebar3] to compile.
+While Nakai itself is pure Gleam, and has no dependencies, the benchmarks require having [Elixir] installed, and building it requires that you have [Rebar3] installed.

 [elixir]: https://elixir-lang.org/
 [rebar3]: https://rebar3.org/